 Willowtown Community Primary School is based in Ebbw Vale, South Wales.
-The school facilitates learning for children from the ages of 3 to 11, purpose built in January 2007 to provide a modern learning environment for the children of Ebbw Vale.
-Unfortunately, due to budget restraints the school had not benefitted from any upgrade initiatives since the initial build, particularly in terms of educational technology.
+The school facilitates learning for children from the ages of 3 to 11, purpose-built in January 2007 to provide a modern learning environment for the children of Ebbw Vale.
+Unfortunately, due to budget restraints, the school had not benefitted from any upgrade initiatives since the initial build, particularly in terms of educational technology.

-The classrooms were originally fitted with interactive whiteboard and projector set ups.
+The classrooms were originally fitted with interactive whiteboard and projector setups.
 The equipment was deteriorating and the cost of frequently replacing the projector lamps was becoming unsustainable.
 When Headteacher Paul Keane started at Willowtown Primary, he identified that the failing technology in the school was a cause for concern and that action needed to be taken.

 Paul has been at Willowtown Primary for three years since relocating to South Wales from London.
 The move from a school in an affluent area of London to a more deprived area in South Wales was a big change for Paul, but a challenge that he was really excited about.

 “Moving from my previous school in London, to Willowtown Primary here in Ebbw Vale, has been a really positive experience for me.
 It’s fantastic to be part of a school where we are really pushing boundaries and working our hardest with the resources we have to strive for improvement and success.
-One of the notable differences between the two schools was the age of the technology at Willowtown, something I strongly believed was holding the children back,” said Paul.
+One of the notable differences between the two schools was the age of the technology at Willowtown, something I strongly believed was holding the children back”

 Paul wanted to find an education technology brand he could see longevity in working with and that offered edtech with real potential to enhance the children’s learning experience.
-Whilst finding the very best front of class technology was a driving principle, there had to be careful consideration to the limited school budget and an effort to find solutions that would deliver real value.
+Whilst finding the very best front-of-class technology was a driving principle, there had to be careful consideration to the limited school budget and an effort to find solutions that would deliver real value.

 Paul had a vision to invest in edtech to modernise the school learning environment and enhance pupils’ learning opportunities and engagement in lessons, particularly with STEM subjects.
 When school budget and funds from a grant for literacy and numeracy became available, the school decided it would be best spent on upgrading school technology.
 A solution was needed that could provide a clear display at the front of classrooms which also facilitated learning through touch-screen interactivity, engaging resources and a range of STEM apps.
-From an ICT perspective, teachers wanted front of class technology that could be used independently without having to be connected to a computer or laptop.
+From an ICT perspective, teachers wanted front-of-class technology that could be used independently without having to be connected to a computer or laptop.

 To explore the available options, the school arranged demonstrations and trials from three different brands.
 Having had great past experiences with Promethean at his previous school, Paul felt it was important to include Promethean in the procurement process.
-The school trialled a Promethean ActivPanel for an entire week so that they could really get an understanding of its features and how it could enhance lessons.
+The school trialled a Promethean ActivPanel interactive display for an entire week so that they could really get an understanding of its features and how it could enhance lessons.
 The ActivPanel was positioned in the school corridor so that parents could see it as well as the teachers and pupils.

 Following the demonstration and trial period, Paul received excellent feedback from pupils, staff and parents.
 Willowtown Primary chose the Promethean ActivPanel as their preferred front of class display and Paul liaised with a local Promethean partner to identify a solution that would best accommodate all of the school’s criteria.